adityaaahirwar/My-Cyber-Security-Journey/README.md

 **Day 4 (Sept 4):** Continued the Python course.
 Learned about Variables and Data Types in Python (Strings, Integers, Floats, Booleans).
 Building the core foundation!

-**Day 5 (Step 5):** Dived deep into Python Strings!
+**Day 5 (Sept 7):** Dived deep into Python Strings!
 Learned how to store, manipulate, and work with text data.
 Explored string slicing and string functions.
 Building the tech vocabulary!

-**Day 6 (Step 6):** Mastered Lists and Tuples in Python!
+**Day 6 (Sept 9):** Mastered Lists and Tuples in Python!
 Learned how to store multiple items in a single variable, the difference between mutability (Lists) and immutability (Tuples), and how to manipulate data collections.

+**Day 7 (Sept 10):** Explored Dictionaries and Sets in Python!
+Learned how to store data in key-value pairs (Dictionaries) and how to handle collections of unique items (Sets).